ChrisCherng/lock-and-key/README.md

     - a navigation bar displaying the name of the company, along with links to contact the administrators and login.
     ![The navigation bar with "Lock & Key" and links to contact and login](https://res.cloudinary.com/chris-cherng/image/upload/v1666459793/Escape%20Room/ReadMe%20Images/navigation-normal_gakhmy.png)

-    - if the user is logged in, the navigation bar displays that they are logged in, and provides additional links to make a booking, My Bookings (to manage bookings), and logout.
+    - if the user is logged in, the navigation bar displays that they are logged in (by using their username), and provides additional links to make a booking, My Bookings (to manage bookings), and logout.
     ![he navigation bar with "Lock & Key" and links to contact, logout, book, manage bookings](https://res.cloudinary.com/chris-cherng/image/upload/v1666459866/Escape%20Room/ReadMe%20Images/navigation-loggedin_wdeczy.png)

     - a footer with the business address and social media links.
     ![The footer with the company address, links to social media, and copyright information](https://res.cloudinary.com/chris-cherng/image/upload/v1663592967/Escape%20Room/ReadMe%20Images/footer_wudad0.png)

-- All pages are responsive to difference devices including mobile, tablet and desktop.
+- All pages are responsive to different devices including mobile, tablet and desktop.

     ![The homepage on mobile showing the introductory messages](https://res.cloudinary.com/chris-cherng/image/upload/v1666460179/Escape%20Room/ReadMe%20Images/mobile_de13gv.png)

     - the navigation bar becomes a hamburger menu on mobile devices.

     ![The sidebar navigation on mobile](https://res.cloudinary.com/chris-cherng/image/upload/v1666464051/Escape%20Room/ReadMe%20Images/mobile-loggedin_kruron.png)

 - Home Page with: